raziehyria/Maze-Solving-Robot/README.md

 ## How the maze algorithm works:
-1. Given the processed image, assess if there is a left turn ..a.Take a left turn if available, and add ‘L’ to the path taken
+1. Given the processed image, assess if there is a left turn ..* Take a left turn if available, and add ‘L’ to the path taken
-2. If there is no left path, asses if there is a straight path ..aTake the straight path, and add ‘S’ to the path taken if there is no ‘S’ at the front of the path
+2. If there is no left path, asses if there is a straight path ..* Take the straight path, and add ‘S’ to the path taken if there is no ‘S’ at the front of the path
-3. If there is no straight or right path, asses if there is a right path ..aTake the right path and add ‘R’ to the path taken
+3. If there is no straight or right path, asses if there is a right path ..* Take the right path and add ‘R’ to the path taken
-4. After any action, check if there is at least a sequence of 3 actions ..a.
-Try to reduce the last 3 actions into an optimal action ....1.
-LBR → B
+4. After any action, check if there is at least a sequence of 3 actions ..* Try to reduce the last 3 actions into an optimal action LBR → B
 ....2.
 LBS → R
 ....2.
 LBL → S
 ....4.
 SBL → R